 Ingredients

-- pure icing/confectioners' sugar * for dusting, optional
+- pure icing/powdered sugar – for dusting, optional See Note 3

 Instructions

-- Prepare the baking trays by heating 20 gm (USA 1 ½ tbsp) of butter in a small saucepan until it is almost melted.
-Use a pastry brush to generously paint the madeleine trays with the melted butter.
+- Prepare the baking trays.
+Use a pastry brush to generously paint the holes of the madeleine trays with the 1 tablespoon of melted butter.

-- Dust the baking tins with a sprinkling of additional flour and shake off the
+- Dust the baking tins with the 1 tablespoon of flour and shake off any excess flour.
+(See Note 4.)

-- Whiz all the ingredients together to combine them, scraping down the sides of the bowl once during processing.
+- Add all of your ingredients to the bowl of a food processor.
+Blend all the ingredients together to combine them, scraping down the sides of the bowl once during processing.

-- Evenly divide the batter between the moulds.
-They will be about ½ full.
+- Evenly divide the batter between the moulds – you'll want roughly 3-4 teaspoon of mixture.
+The moulds will be about ½ full.
 It is not necessary to spread the mixture in the mould; it will spread as it cooks.

-- Bake the madeleines for 8-10 minutes, until golden brown, the mixture has risen a little in the middle and they feel cooked.
+- Bake the madeleines for 8-10 minutes, until golden brown, the mixture has risen a little in the middle and they are cooked.
 Cool them in the tray for one minute.

 - Set a clean tea towel on your bench and then remove the madeleines by sharply rapping an edge of the tray on the bench.
 They should easily fall out.
-Place them on a baking rack to finish cooling.
+Serve warm, or place them on a baking rack to finish cooling.
+Dust with icing/powdered sugar prior to serving.

 Video